lookbook-hq/lookbook/docs/src/_guide/previews/params.md

     #### Using a method

-    You can use a private method (in your preview class) that returns a hash of param options, and reference it via it's symbolized name:
+    You can use a private method (in your preview class) that returns a hash of param options, and reference it via its symbolized name:

     ```ruby
     # @param theme select :method_that_returns_options